Climate

 Cities are at the forefront of the climate challenge and the climate solution.
 Urban areas generate most global greenhouse gas emissions but also hold the greatest potential to reduce them through compact urban form, clean energy, green buildings, and sustainable transport.
 Integrating climate action into city planning strengthens resilience, protects vulnerable populations, and ensures that growth aligns with low-carbon, nature-positive pathways.
 A climate-conscious city not only mitigates risks but also creates opportunities for innovation, green jobs, and improved quality of life.

-Explore more resources in the GPSC Digital Library, featuring case studies, toolkits, and technical guidance from cities around the world.
+Explore more resources in the GPSC Knowledge Products, featuring case studies, toolkits, and technical guidance from cities around the world.
 Use the filters and categories to navigate by theme or topic and find content tailored to your city’s priorities.

 Upcoming Events